-Company ships right from their US warehouses.
-They do not hire third party fulfilment centers to eliminate unnecessary risks.
+Company ships right from its US warehouses.
+They do not hire third-party fulfillment centers to eliminate unnecessary risks.

 - Most users have attested to the fast shipping and delivery executed by Daiwa and its courier.
 Some have said that it takes 2-5 days to be delivered.

 - White glove service is available.
 This makes it easier to install the unit thanks to the staff that does it for you.
 They’ll even clean up afterward.